jizhouyang/De-MakeUp/index.md

 <img src="https://raw.githubusercontent.com/weedkillers/Final-Report/master/fcycle%20architecure.jpg">
 <p align="center"> <b>Figure.
 2 Cycle GAN Structure</b></p></li>
 <li><b>Optimization of performance:</b>
-<p>In this process, we were iterating the process that updateing our method depending on feedbacks of training result and in the end, we increased our output performance significantly.
-In the process, we applied three solution helping with our performance.</p>
+<br>In this process, we were iterating the process that updateing our method depending on feedbacks of training result and in the end, we increased our output performance significantly.
+In the process, we applied three solution helping with our performance.</br>
 <ul><li>After each iteration, we fine tuned the parameters to get better result.</li>
 <li>We categorized our training dataset depending on skin and hair colors, restrcting the no-makeup domain andlimiting the features will be learned.</li>
 <li>Given the makeup of eye region is different from lip region and skin region, a face parsing algorithm that segment face into component might be applied before training.
 However, in the origin paper [@CycleGAN], the author didn't describe the parsing algorithm in detail.
 We tried to develop our own parsing algorithm, but due to the limited time we have, we didn't finish the segmentation.</li>